rhaynacasado/PtBr-LLM-Evaluation/README.md

-# Propor24
+# Evaluation of Open Instruction-Following Large Language Models for Portuguese
-Radiar project to Propor24 Conference
+Radiar project to study open instruction-following LLMs for Portuguese